 Extra Set of Gloves

 Gloves are vital in winter conditions, but if you’re a mover, your gloves may get soaked through quickly against the cold.
-Grab a couple extra pairs of warm gloves and offer them as an extra layer or replacement when the snow picks up.
+Grab a couple of extra pairs of warm gloves and offer them as an extra layer or replacement when the snow picks up.

 Carefully Double pack breakables

 Many things that are delicate or extra fragile become more brittle in cold weather.
-By double packing any fragile items, it not only helps us but is less likely to break due to frigid temperatures.
+By double packing any fragile items, not only helps us but is less likely to break due to frigid temperatures.
 Remember, any items that can be damaged by cold should not be packed in the truck.
-The truck may sit out overnight, which could cause more damage that could been avoided.
+The truck may sit out overnight, which could cause more damage that could be avoided.